patooworld/PWCloud/How-to-Contribute.md

 To enable us to quickly review and accept your pull requests, always create one pull request per issue and [link the issue in the pull request](https://github.com/blog/957-introducing-issue-mentions).
 Never merge multiple requests in one unless they have the same root cause.
 Be sure to follow our coding guidelines and keep code changes as small as possible.
 Avoid pure formatting changes to code that has not been modified otherwise.
 Pull requests should contain tests whenever possible.

 ### Where to Contribute
-Check out the [full issues list](https://github.com/Microsoft/sqlopsstudio/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue) for a list of all potential areas for contributions.
+Check out the [full issues list](https://github.com/Microsoft/azuredatastudio/issues?utf8=%E2%9C%93&q=is%3Aopen+is%3Aissue) for a list of all potential areas for contributions.

 To improve the chances to get a pull request merged you should select an issue that is labelled with the [`help-wanted`](https://github.com/Microsoft/sqlopsstudio/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) or [`bug`](https://github.com/Microsoft/sqlopsstudio/issues?q=is%3Aopen+is%3Aissue+label%3A%22bug%22) labels.
 If the issue you want to work on is not labelled with `help-wanted` or `bug`, you can start a conversation with the issue owner asking whether an external contribution will be considered.

 ## Suggestions
-We're also interested in your feedback for the future of SQL Operations Studio.
+We're also interested in your feedback for the future of Azure Data Studio.
 You can submit a suggestion or feature request through the issue tracker.
 To make this process more effective, we're asking that these include more information to help define them more clearly.

 ## Discussion Etiquette